 When should I seek professional help for anxiety?

-Seek help if anxiety disrupts your daily life, relationships, or work performance, or if symptoms persist despite medication.
+Seek help if anxiety disrupts your daily life, relationships, or work.
+Also seek help if symptoms persist despite medication.
 Early intervention improves outcomes.

 Haven Health and Wellness